Davis Square statues

 Sculptures in Somerville, Massachusetts, U.S.

 The Davis Square statues, entitled Ten Figures, are life-sized cast concrete public sculpture, created by James Tyler in 1983, located in Davis Square, Somerville, Massachusetts near the Davis station of the Massachusetts Bay Transportation Authority subway.
 The statues are mostly based on people who lived near Davis Square in the 1980s.
 In 1996 bronze "masks" were added to the sculptures to repair damage and deter future vandalism.

 Arts on the Line

 The sculptures were created as a part of the MBTA and the Cambridge Arts Council's Arts on the Line program.
 This first of its kind program was devised to bring art into the MBTA's planned Northwest Extension of the Red Line subway stations in the late 1970s and early 1980s, and became a model for similar drives for public art across the country.
 The statues were one of 20 artworks created for this program, out of over 400 proposals submitted by artists for artworks spread out across five different newly created subway stations.
-The first 20 artworks, including this one, were completed with a total cost of USD$695,000, or one-half of one percent of the total construction cost of the Red Line Northwest Extension.
+The first 20 artworks, including this one, were completed with a total cost of US$695,000, or one-half of one percent of the total construction cost of the Red Line Northwest Extension.